Rachel Carson Prize

 The Rachel Carson Prize is named after writer, scientist, and ecologist Rachel Carson (1907-1964), author of numerous books including The Edge of the Sea (1955) and Help Your Child to Wonder (1956).
 In Silent Spring (1962) she challenged the practices of agricultural scientists and the government by advocating for a shift in how humankind perceived and interacted with the natural world.
 Carson testified before Congress in 1963 on the misuse of pesticides and her work continues to shape environmental studies and polices that champion a healthy ecosystem.

-Committee: Membership on the book prize committees is completely ex-officio, consisting of council members and officers of the Society.
+Committee: Membership on the book prize committees consists of Council members and appointees by the President.

-Eligibility: Each year the committee will review books with publication dates from the 3 prior years.
-For example, during the 2013 meeting, the committee will consider books with copyright dates of 2010 - 2012.
+Eligibility--Books Due May 1: Each year the committee will review books with publication dates from the 3 prior years.
+For example, during the 2017 meeting, the committee will consider books with copyright dates of 2014 - 2016.
 Books may be re-nominated until their eligibility expires.
 Publishers or authors are responsible for sending review copies to each member of the committee by May 1 to be considered for that year's prize.
-Reprints, second editions, edited volumes, reference works and similar volumes are in-eligible for consideration for the Carson Prize.
-Multiple-aauthored books are eligible where they represent original work.
+Reprints, second editions, edited volumes, reference works and similar volumes are ineligible for consideration for the Fleck Prize.
+Multiple-authored books are eligible where they represent original work.

 Short List: Through the procedure above, committees will designate a preliminary short list and meet during the 4S annual meeting to determine the winners.
 Awards are to be granted solely on the basis of merit as determined by the members of the committee, without reference to book reviews or recommendations by outside members.
 If a consensus winner does not emerge, a secret ballot will determine the winner, with honorable mentions as appropriate.